 Since 1977, the Foundation’s flagship Western Water magazine has provided in-depth coverage of critical water issues facing California and the West, exploring the science, policy and debates centering around drought, groundwater, sustainability, climate change, endangered species and key sources of supply such as the Colorado River the Sacramento-San Joaquin Delta, and more.

-Beginning in early 2018, Western Water was slated to become a fully online publication, increasing its coverage of the Colorado River Basin normally found in our River Report newsletter.
+Beginning in early 2018, Western Water became a fully online publication, increasing its coverage of the Colorado River Basin normally found in our River Report newsletter.

 Western Water news is brought to you by a team of veteran journalists at the Water Education Foundation: